Mladá Boleslav

 Mladá Boleslav ([ˈmladaː ˈbolɛslaf]; Jungbunzlau) is a city in the Central Bohemian Region of the Czech Republic.
-It has about 42,000 inhabitants.
+It has about 47,000 inhabitants.
+It lies on the left bank of the Jizera River.

 Mladá Boleslav is the second most populated city in the region.
-It is a major centre of the Czech automotive industry thanks to the Škoda Auto company, and therefore the centre of Czech industry as a whole.
-The historic city centre is well preserved and is protected by law as an urban monument zone.
+It is a major centre of the Czech automotive industry thanks to the Škoda Auto company and therefore the centre of Czech industry as a whole.

+The city was named after Duke Boleslaus II, who founded a gord here.
+The historic city centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Mladá Boleslav is made up of city parts and villages of Mladá Boleslav I (locally called Staré Město, i.e. "Old Town"), Mladá Boleslav II (locally called Nové Město, i.e. "New Town"), Mladá Boleslav III (locally called Podolec), Mladá Boleslav IV (locally called Pták), Bezděčín, Čejetice, Čejetičky, Chrást, Debř, Jemníky, Michalovice, Podchlumí and Podlázky.
+Mladá Boleslav consists of five municipal parts (in brackets population according to the 2021 census):